grethi/CHGMapView/README.md

-# CHGMapView a GMSMapView with a graphical scale
+# CHGMapView: a GMSMapView with a graphical scale

 ## Example